Brayonski/vyaktigat-gailaree/README.md

 - - - -
 Author: [Brian Mutai](https://github.com/brayonski)
 ## Description
-[Pitch](https://github.com/Brayonski/Gallery) This web app is used to show pictures based on different location of shooting,categories and has photo descriptions.
+[Vyaktigat Gailaree](https://github.com/Brayonski/Gallery) This web app is used to show pictures based on different location of shooting,categories and has photo descriptions.

 ------------------------------------------------------------------------